 - large prostatic volume 10

-Most commonly is bilateral and found in the posterior and lateral lobes although unilateral calcification can be seen.
+Prostate calcifications are most often bilateral and found in the posterior and lateral lobes although unilateral calcification can also be seen.

 Variable appearance from fine granules to irregular lumps and can range in size from 1 to 40 mm.
 If there is significant prostatic hypertrophy the calcifications can project well above the pubic symphysis 1,2.